Bylaws of the Semiotic Society of America (PDF Version)

 ARTICLE VII.
 CONFERENCES

-Section 1.
-Annual Conference time and place recommendations are made by the EB and voted upon by the membership at the SSA Business Meeting.
+Recommendations are made by the EB and voted upon by the membership at the SSA Business Meeting.

 2.1.
 Guidelines for Submitting a Proposal to Host the Semiotic Society of America Annual Conference and Business Meeting.